constrict0r/kick/README.rst

          * A list of packages to install via apt.

-         * A list of packages to install via npm.
+         * A list of packages to install via yarn.

          * A list of packages to install via pip.